 Happy Wedding is a romance film starring Sumanth Ashwin and Niharika Konidela in lead roles.
 UV creations and Pocket cinema produced the film.
 Lakshman Karya directed it.
-Happy Wedding released worldwide on 28th July, 2018.
+Happy Wedding was released worldwide on 28th July 2018.

-The theme is good but the story has a lot of scope to improve.
-There are many scenes which neither take story forward nor reveal anything about the characters.
+The theme is good but the story has a lot of scopes to improve.
+There are many scenes that neither take the story forward nor reveal anything about the characters.
 The dialogues are natural and convincing.
-The songs by Shakthikanth Karthick and background score by S S Thaman are fine.
+The songs by Shakthikanth Karthick and the background score by S S Thaman are fine.
 The art design and production values are top-notch.
 The cinematography by Bal Reddy is impressive.
 The direction by Lakshman Karya is good but he should have taken care of other aspects.

 Happy Wedding is a contemporary family drama without romance and comedy.
 As romance or comedy is expected from a youthful film, this becomes a setback.
 The film strictly talks about urban relationships which may not attract a general audience.
 However, it is recommended for the audience who like subtle and realistic films.